68R Veterinary Food Inspection Specialist

 Training for MOS 68R

-If you're planning to pursue this job, prepare for ten weeks of Basic Combat Training (also known as boot camp) and eight weeks of Advanced Individual Training (AIT) at Fort Sam Houston in San Antonio Texas.
+If you're planning to pursue this job, prepare for ten weeks of Basic Combat Training and eight weeks of Advanced Individual Training (AIT) at Fort Sam Houston in San Antonio Texas.
 This will include training in food safety and protection and quality assurance.

 You'll learn how to inspect meat, poultry, water foods, eggs, dairy products, and fresh fruit and vegetables, and how to identify unsanitary conditions in food storage facilities.